Chandril Bhattacharya

-Chandril Bhattacharya (চন্দ্রিল ভট্টাচার্য) is a popular Bengali essayist, lyricist, poet, orator and director from Kolkata.
+Chandril Bhattacharya (চন্দ্রিল ভট্টাচার্য) is a popular Bengali essayist, lyricist, poet, filmmaker and orator from Kolkata.

 Music

 Bhattacharya is one of the main lyricists of the Bengali band Chandrabindoo and also occasionally sings for them.
-His idiomatic lyrics are laced with satire and critique of modern society.
+His idiomatic lyrics are laced with satire and critiques of modern society.
 Chandril, together with Anindya Chatterjee won the 2010 National Film Award for Best Lyrics for the song "Pherari Mon" in the film Antaheen (2009).

 Education

-He completed his schooling from Ramakrishna Mission Vidyalaya, Narendrapur.
+He completed his schooling at Ramakrishna Mission Vidyalaya, Narendrapur.
 He credited his alma mater for the nourishment of his cultural side.

 He earned an undergraduate degree in economics as a student at Bidhannagar College and subsequently pursued an MSc degree in economics from the University of Calcutta.

-He studied in Satyajit Ray Film and Television Institute (1st Batch) (1996-2000) and earned a Diploma in Film Direction and Screenwriting.
+He studied at Satyajit Ray Film and Television Institute (1st Batch) (1996-2000) and earned a Diploma in Film Direction and Screenwriting.

 He married Sanchari Mukherjee in 2006.